MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/ns-webauthn-webauthn_authenticator_get_assertion_options.md

 ## -description

+A structure that contains the data needed to get an assertion.

 ## -struct-fields

 ### -field dwVersion

+The version of this structure.

 ### -field dwTimeoutMilliseconds

+Time that the operation is expected to complete within.
+This is used as guidance and can be overridden by the platform.

 ### -field CredentialList

+The list of allowed credentials to be used in the assertion.

 ### -field Extensions

+A CBOR map from extension identifiers to their authenticator extension inputs, created by the client based on the extensions requested by the Relying Party.
+These are _optional_ extensions to parse when performing the operation.

 ### -field dwAuthenticatorAttachment

+The attachment for the assertion. _Optional_ platform vs cross-platform authenticators.

 ### -field dwUserVerificationRequirement

+The effective user verification requirement.

 ### -field dwFlags

+The flags for the assertion.

 ### -field pwszU2fAppId

+_Optional_ identifier for the U2F AppId.
+Converted to UTF8 before being hashed.
+Not lower-cased.

 ### -field pbU2fAppId

+If this is non-NULL, then, set to **TRUE** if the **pwszU2fAppid** was used instead of **PCWSTR pwszRpId**.

 ### -field pCancellationId

+_Optional_ cancellation Id.
+See [WebAuthNGetCancellationId](./nf-webauthn-webauthngetcancellationid.md) for more information.

 ### -field pAllowCredentialList

+An _optional_ list of public key credential descriptors describing credentials acceptable to the Relying Party (possibly filtered by the client), if any.
+If present, **CredentialList** will be ignored.

 ### -field dwCredLargeBlobOperation

+The large blob operation.

 ### -field cbCredLargeBlob

+Size of **pbCredLargeBlob**.

 ### -field pbCredLargeBlob

+A pointer to the large credential blob.

 ### -field pHmacSecretSaltValues

+PRF values which will be converted into HMAC-SECRET values according to the WebAuthN Spec.

 ### -field bBrowserInPrivateMode

+Indicates whether the client is using in-private mode in the browser.
+An _optional_ parameter that defaults to **FALSE**.

 ## -remarks

 ## -see-also